SumoLogic/sumologic-kubernetes-collection/tools/README.md

-#Diagnostics
+#Tools

 This repository contains a simple tool that allows to check if environment is compatible with Kubernetes collection.

-Running:
+# Running

+## K8S Check

-`$ kubectl run diag --generator=run-pod/v1 -it --rm --restart=Never --image sumologic/kubernetes-diagnostics --`
+`$ kubectl run tools --generator=run-pod/v1 -it --rm --restart=Never --image sumologic/kubernetes-tools -- /usr/bin/k8scheck.sh`

 Should provide an output such as: